janmottl/datagrid.scroll/README.md

 # How it is done
 - ublabloo/datagrid table header is hidden
 - ublabloo/datagrid group actions a settings are mirrored into a non-scrollable div (settings div).
 This div doesn't scroll neither horizontaly nor vertically.
 - ublabloo/datagrid column names and filters are mirrored into a new table (header table).
-This table scrolls synchronously with table body.
+It scrolls synchronously with table body.
 - ublabloo/datagrid paging is mirrored into a new paging (paging div).
 This div doesn't scroll neither horizontaly nor vertically.
 - clicks and key pressings are mirrored so original ublabloo/datagrid links and inputs receive appropriate events
 # It's easy to use